AdityaBahuguna2002/DevSecOps-project-deployment-process/README.md

 # DevSecOps-project-deployment-process
 end to end DevSecOps project deployment process

-## Deploy a project of end-to-end with DevSecOps
+## Deploy an end-to-end project with DevSecOps

 1. Log in to the AWS account & take an instance of t2.large
 2. Connect it.